aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ```

 The `mappingKey` determines the base path of the URL with the custom domain.
 Each custom domain is only allowed
 to have one API mapping with undefined `mappingKey`.
-If more than one API mappings are specified, `mappingKey` will be required for all API mappings.
+If more than one API mappings are specified, `mappingKey` will be required for all of them.
 In the sample above, the custom domain is associated
 with 3 API mapping resources across different APIs and Stages.

 |        API     |     Stage   |   URL  |